-Neurobiology of Brain Plasticity and Pattern Recognition – Prof. Gordon Parker
+Neurobiology of Brain Plasticity and Pattern Recognition – Prof Gordon Parker

 Even thoughts can change the structure and function of the brain.

-Prof. Gordon Parker covers the neurobiological underpinnings of brain plasticity and talks about how our brain functions as a computer processing information allowing us to recognise patterns which we then use in clinical practice.
+Prof. Gordon Parker covers the neurobiological underpinnings of brain plasticity and talks about how our brain functions as a computer processing information allowing us to recognise patterns that we then use in clinical practice.

 The London Taxi Driver Study is a wonderful example of the ‘neuroplastic brain’.
-Structural MRIs of the brains of licensed London taxi drivers, were analysed and compared with those of control subjects who did not drive taxis.
+Structural MRIs of the brains of licensed London taxi drivers, were analyzed and compared with those of control subjects who did not drive taxis.
 The study found that the posterior hippocampi of taxi drivers were significantly larger relative to those of control subjects.

 How might our brains process patterns?